Advancement of CCT dates

 Anaesthetists in training and TPDs may wish to request an earlier CCT date for a variety of reasons but any decision to bring forward a CCT must be based on sound educational principles and not predicated, for example, on upcoming consultant vacancies.

-Process for approval of amended CCT date
+Process for approval of advancement of CCT date

 • There should have been a successful outcome at the previous ARCP